sam-kelly-dev/ovr-pilot/README.md

 **Joint and Tip Targets**- These are the Transforms that direct the IK limbs.
 The Tip position is where the head or hands are trying to get to, and the Joint positions are where the meeting point of the two bones is supposed to be.
 The Tip overrides the Joint.

 **Moving the Hands**- Just look for the LeftArmTipTarget and RightArmTipTarget and move them around.
-They're in the root of the Heirarchy by default.
+They're in the root of the hierarchy by default.
 If it looks weird, try moving the JointTarget for the arm as well.

 Support for the Autodesk Character Generator and UMA is coming soon.